 Browser Add-ons: Additionally, certain browser add-ons facilitate rapid transformations directly within the browser, providing a seamless experience for users who frequently modify documents.
 These extensions often integrate with existing workflows, granting quick access to conversion tools without interrupting ongoing tasks.

-When selecting a conversion tool, consider factors such as size limits, conversion speed, and output quality.
+When selecting a conversion tool, consider factors such as size limits, , and output quality.
 Online converters typically excel in user-friendliness, while desktop applications provide enhanced flexibility and control, making them ideal for larger projects or more intricate requirements.
 Importantly, the WEBP format offers a smaller file size compared to GIF while preserving high quality, making it an appealing choice for developers looking to convert MP4 to WEBP.
 User satisfaction ratings reveal that while online tools offer convenience, desktop solutions like FFmpeg are frequently preferred for their robust capabilities and customization options.

 To convert MP4 to WEBP efficiently, follow these steps: